Skip to main content

 Cost concentration

-Where economic pressure is actually developing and which pricing terms are driving disproportionate impact.
+Where economic pressure is actually developing and which pricing terms are driving disproportionate impact across the shipment base.

 04